apache/maven/maven-wrapper/README.md

   environment variable `MVNW_REPOURL` to your repo manager URL such as `https://repo.example.com/central-repo-proxy`.

-If `MVNWW_REPOURL` is set during the wrapper installation with the takari-maven-plugin, the URL is used in the maven-wrapper.properties file.
+If `MVNW_REPOURL` is set during the wrapper installation with the takari-maven-plugin, the URL is used in the maven-wrapper.properties file.

 If not set, but your mirror URL in your settings.xml is configured, it will be